 The International Baccalaureate Diploma Programme, a globally recognized honors program, provides challenging academics paired with a social and emotional framework for developing balanced, well-rounded students.
 Our upper grades program is built as an “International Baccalaureate for ALL” model, with students completing NYS Regents requirements by the end of 10th grade in order to participate in all IB courses in 11th and 12th grades.

-Staying close-knit and collaborative as we continue the expansion that started in 2015, from a middle school to a 6–12 school, means that we will continue to focus on supporting students’ social and emotional development.
+Staying close-knit and collaborative as we finish our expansion that started in 2015, from a middle school to a 6–12 school, means that we will continue to focus on supporting students’ social and emotional development.
 We want students to feel comfortable during their time at Clinton.
 We also want students to have strategies to deal with all that will challenge them as they continue their journey through adolescence.